executors/executors/explanatory.md

 compound statements of the form `atomic_noexcept  | atomic_commit |
 atomic_cancel  {<compound-statement> }` and `synchronized
 {<compound-statement> }`, it seems they can also apply with executors.

+**Coroutines.** Our proposal seeks to establish a uniform interface for supporting a variety of modes of execution for C++.
+Our design work has been driven primarily by the application areas spanned by the Concurrency, Parallelism, and Networking Technical Specifications.
+Meanwhile, the C++ Coroutines Technical Specification, which represents another important mode of execution, has progressed independently.
+Robust interoperability between executors and coroutines ought to be explored.

 # Acknowledgements